 You May Need to Level Up ($)

 This may be one of the gotchas with single sign-on.
-While most applications include it as part of the service, for some other organizations or other vendors, you have to be at a certain tier.
+While most applications include it as part of the service, for others you have to be at a certain tier.

-Box, Slack and Salesforce are all in that case.
-If you have just the basic subscription version of those applications, they don’t include single sign-on.
-You have to go up to the enterprise or business level service, which can cost more money.
+Box, Slack and Salesforce are all applications that don’t include single sign-on for the basic tier price.
+You have to go up to the enterprise or business level service to sign on with SSO, which can cost more money.

 For most of these big name web applications, single sign-on support is pretty robust and works well out of the box without a whole lot of tweaks.